-Climate-Smart Rice Farming and Environment Smart Rice Farming are being used interchangeably to refer to the system of rice farming that sustainably increase productivity, enhances adaptive capacity and reduce greenhouse gas emissions where possible.
+Climate-Smart Rice Farming and Environment Smart Rice Farming are being used interchangeably to refer to the system of rice farming that sustainably increases productivity, enhances adaptive capacity and reduces greenhouse gas emissions where possible.

-I was opportune to speak on the topic “Environmental Impact of Chemical and Environmental Smart Rice Farming” at an online webinar by Sustainability Hub “Knowledge Session on Environmental Smart Rice Farming”supported by Share Yourself This are some knowledge shared at the webinar ams sure will interest you.
+I was opportune to speak on the topic “Environmental Impact of Chemical and Environmental Smart Rice Farming” at an online webinar by Sustainability Hub “Knowledge Session on Environmental Smart Rice Farming” supported by Share Yourself This is some knowledge shared at the webinar am sure will interest you.

 Rice farming today is faced with several agronomic and environmental challenges related to the intensification of crop production.

 The deceleration in the growth of rice yields, soil depletion, growing water use, increasing water and air pollution as well as climate change are some of the biggest areas of concern.